EPCCed/blender4science/README.md

 This addon (optionally) requires pyyaml when using yaml configuration files.
 It can be installed inside blender via pip.
 Alternatively, the `setup_blender.py` script handles it as well as installing the `SequenceDataLoader` blender addon.

 ### Headless

-Just running the script with the It can be run with headlessly with:
+After cloning this repository, the addon can be installed headlessly by running:
 ```
+zip -r SequenceDataLoader.zip SequenceDataLoader/
-blender -b --python setup_blender.py -- path/to/SequenceDataLoader.zip
+blender -b --python setup_blender.py -- SequenceDataLoader.zip
 ```

 ### GUI